 We get so many questions from listeners who are wondering about God’s calling for their lives.
 Whom should I marry?
 What field should I pursue in school?
 What job should I take?
 Where should I live?
-And of course where should I be serving in ministry?
+And of course, where should I be serving in ministry?
 Glenn, one listener, asks, “Pastor John, how do I know if the Holy Spirit is calling me to international missions?”

-Let me start by saying: That is the right question.
+Let me start by saying that that is the right question.
 The reason I say that is because a student just asked me two days ago whether I agreed with Hudson Taylor’s comment that no one needs a call to go into missions, but only a call to stay.
 In other words, should everyone be planning to go to the unreached peoples?

 “The renewed mind takes seriously the needs that you see in the world and the ones that move you most deeply.”

 Regularly, God called his prophets, not the other way around.
 God does not say that all men should plan to be pastors unless they are called not to be pastors or elders.
 Rather, he sets up patterns of assessment and assumes that relatively few — just the needed number — will be led into the office of pastor, teacher, elder, or shepherd.

 Paul writes to the Romans to solicit their support in his mission to Spain, and he doesn’t say a word about anyone in Rome going with him (Romans 15:22–29).
 All the epistles of the New Testament are written with the explicit or implicit assumption that people stay right where they are, salt and light in their present vocations.
 Paul said in 1 Corinthians 7:20: “Each one should remain in the condition in which he was called.”

 So, that is the right question.
 That was my point: Glenn is asking the right question.

 Let’s start with Romans 12:2: “Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”